 Achieving academic success is the first priority of International Students.
 After meeting that priority, it is highly recommended that students engage in out-of-class learning opportunities to further enrich their experiences.
 These opportunities may be located on-campus or off-campus.
-These opportunities may also come with or without compensations.
-As International Students holding F-1 student status, some opportunities may require prior authorizations from ISS office.
+These opportunities may also come with or without compensation.
+As International Students holding F-1 or J-1 student status, some opportunities may require prior authorization from ISS office.

-This page covers basic information about policies, procedures, and on-campus resources available to engage in the following practical experiences: Volunteer, On-campus jobs, Curricular Practical Training and Optional Practical Training.
-We will also cover basic information about Social Security Number.
+This page covers basic information about policies, procedures, and on-campus resources available to engage in the following practical experiences: On-campus employment, Curricular Practical Training, Optional Practical Training and volunteering.

-Put academic as first priority!
-Some positions may even have GPA requirement of 2.5 or higher.
-Earning some income may be attractive but remember to assess learning opportunity of the position first!
+Put academics as the first priority!
+Some positions may even have a GPA requirement of 2.5 or higher.
+Earning some income may be attractive but remember to assess the learning opportunities of the position first!

-It is students’ responsibility to understand and act within F-1 student regulations.
+It is the students’ responsibility to understand and act within F-1 or J-1 visa regulations.
 Do not engage in unauthorized work.

 Plan ahead!
-Consider position hunting time, application deadlines, time line for work authorization approval and more!
+Consider job hunting time, application deadlines, timeline for work authorization approval and more!

-Use on-campus services, faculty advisor and classmates as resources.
+Use on-campus services, faculty advisors and classmates as resources.

 Social Security Number (SSN)

 Already found an employer?
-Fill out the SSN Request Letter form.
+Fill out the SSN Support Letter Request form.
 ISS will issue a support letter.

 With an on-campus employer, get an Employment Offer Letter from Student Employment Office.
 With an off-campus employer, ask the employer to provide an offer letter.

-Bring two letters, passport, and I-20 to Social Security Administration Office.
-More detailed instruction is available on the SSN Request Letter form.
+Bring the ISS and employer letters, SSN application form, passport, I-94 print out and I-20 to Social Security Administration Office.
+More detailed instruction is available on the SSN Support Letter Request form.

 Curricular Practical Training (CPT)

 International Students can participate in training that is directly related to their majors using CPT authorization.
-CPT authorization must be approved by ISS office.
-This opportunity is available for current students only.
+CPT authorization must be approved by International Student Services.
+This opportunity is available for current F-1 students only.
 Most students use CPT to engage in positions that are paid and located off-campus.
-Students must enroll for an academic/ internship credit while engaged in this opportunity.
-To learn more about eligibility, requirement and authorization procedure, read CPT Information Sheet.
-Please also review CPT Employer Letter Template and CPT Certification Form.

 Basic Volunteer Rule: